Bottlenose dolphin: Reproduction

 Both sexes have genital slits on the underside of their bodies.
 The male can retract and conceal his penis through his slit.
 The female's slit houses her vagina and anus.
 Females have two mammary slits, each housing one nipple, one on each side of the genital slit.
 The ability to stow their reproductive organs (especially in males) allows for maximum hydrodynamics.
 The breeding season produces significant physiological changes in males.
 At that time, the testes enlarge, enabling them to hold more sperm.
 Large amounts of sperm allow a male to wash away the previous suitor's sperm, while leaving some of his own for fertilization.
 Also, sperm concentration markedly increases.
 Having less sperm for out-of-season social mating means it wastes less.
 This suggests sperm production is energetically expensive.
 Males have large testes in relation to their body size.

 During the breeding season, males compete for access to females.
 Such competition can take the form of fighting other males or of herding females to prevent access by other males.
+Male Sarasota Bay common bottlenose dolphins with the defensive advantages of male pair-bonding range more widely than unpaired males, and encounter more unrelated females.

-In Shark Bay, male bottlenose dolphins have been observed working in pairs or larger groups to follow and/or restrict the movement of a female for weeks at a time, waiting for her to become sexually receptive.
+In Shark Bay, male Indo-Pacific bottlenose dolphins have been observed working in pairs or larger groups to follow and/or restrict the movement of a female for weeks at a time, waiting for her to become sexually receptive.
 These coalitions, also known as male reproductive alliances, will fight with other coalitions for control of females.
-Humans and dolphins are the only species that share this type of "gang formation" habit as a form of cooperation.
+Humans and bottlenose dolphins are the only species that share this type of "gang formation" habit as a form of cooperation.